 This study tests our hypothesis that presenting otherwise desirable food as instrumental to achieving health goals decreases present and planned consumption.
-We conducted several pretests to identify food (1) that children do not usually associate with health arguments, (2) that we could truthfully represent and could be perceived as both healthy and tasty, and (3) for which we could accurately measure consumption.
+We conducted several pretests to identify food (1) that children do not usually associate with health arguments (2) that could be perceived as both healthy and tasty and (3) for which we could accurately measure consumption.
 An initial pretest with parents revealed that children are frequently exposed to health-based persuasion attempts to eat more vegetables.
 Specifically, 75% of the 89 parents of children in the relevant age group we surveyed said the one item they often try to convince their children to eat by saying it is healthy is vegetables (e.g., corn, spinach, carrots, and cauliflower).
-The remaining 25% wrote other items (e.g., fruits, dairy, meat, $X^2(1) =$ 22, p < .001).
+The remaining 25% wrote other items (e.g., fruits, dairy, meat; $\chi^2(1) = 22, p < .001$).
 We therefore chose to use a neutral product, Wheat Thins crackers.
-An additional pretest with eight mothers of children in the relevant age group confirmed these moms thought their children would like the Wheat Thins crackers (M = 5.78, SD = 1.2, t(8) = 4.44, p < .01) and would think these crackers were healthy (M = 5.13, SD = 0.83, t(8) = 3.81, p < .01) and tasty (M = 5.13, SD = 0.83, t(8) = 3.81, p < .01)= 5.78, SD = 0.97, t(8) = 5.48, p < .01).
-Significance tests are based on a one-sample t-test against the midpoint, 4, on a 7-point scale $(1 = not \ at \ all, 7 = very \ much)$ .
+An additional pretest with eight mothers of children in the relevant age group confirmed that these moms thought their children would like the Wheat Thins crackers (M = 5.78, SD = 1.2; t(8) =4.44, p < .01) and would think that these crackers were healthy (M = 5.13, SD = 0.83; t(8) = 3.81, p < .01) and tasty (M = 5.78, SD = 0.97; t(8) = 5.48, p < .01).
+Significance tests are based on a one-sample t-test against the midpoint, 4, on a 7-point scale (1 = not at all, 7 = very)much).

 Preschoolers in our main study consumed the Wheat Thins crackers after receiving a message presenting the crackers as instrumental to achieving a health goal, or as tasty, or with no message (manipulated between subjects).
 We operationalized the health goal as "being strong and energetic" based on a pretest with 56 children (age range: 4-5 years, 47% female), in which we asked what they thought and knew about healthy eating.
-Fifty-four percent indicated eating healthy means being strong/good for you/makes you grow/gives energy, 24% indicated it means eating vegetables (with some overlap with the first category, such that some children indicated healthy eating means getting strong and eating vegetables), 17% gave various answers (e.g., "don't eat dessert"), and 12% did not give an answer or said they did not know.
+Fifty-four percent indicated that eating healthy means "being strong"/"good for you"/"makes you grow"/"gives energy," 24% indicated it means eating vegetables (with some overlap with the first category, such that some children indicated healthy eating means "getting strong" and "eating vegetables"), 17% gave various answers (e.g., "don't eat dessert"), and 12% did not give an answer or said they did not know.
 Because the most frequent interpretation of healthy is being strong and energetic, we used this meaning as our operationalization of healthy.
 The message about the crackers was embedded in a story the experimenter read to the children.
-We predicted the health message would decrease present and planned consumption compared with the taste and control messages.
+We predicted that the health message would decrease present and planned consumption compared with the taste and control messages.

 Sixty-six children (age range: 4.5-5.5 years, 63% female) completed the experiment in one of three message conditions: healthy versus yummy versus control, manipulated between subjects.
 Each participant completed the study individually.
-In the healthy and yummy conditions, the experimenter read the children a story about Tara, who ate Wheat Thins crackers before going to play (see figure 1).
+In the healthy and yummy conditions, the experimenter read the children a story about Tara, who ate Wheat Thins crackers before going to play (see table 1; see example in fig. 1).
 Depending on the condition, a different message was presented.
-In particular, in the healthy condition, the story presented the crackers as instrumental to being strong (the story read, "Tara felt strong and healthy, and she had all the energy..."), as did the experimenter, who pointed to her own arm muscles when reading that sentence.
-To verify the child understood the story, the experimenter asked after reading it, "Did you know that Wheat Thins crackers are good for your health?"
+In particular, in the healthy condition, the story presented the crackers as instrumental to being strong (the story read, "Tara felt strong and healthy, and she had all the energy"), as did the experimenter, who pointed to her own arm muscles when reading that sentence.
+To verify that the child understood the story, the experimenter asked after reading it, "Did you know that Wheat Thins crackers are good for your health?"